SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Checking Whether Two Arrays Share the Same Elements
 ___________________________________________________

-You can check whether two arrays or subarrays share the same storage and elements by comparing them with the identity operators (``===`` and ``!==``).
+Check whether two arrays or subarrays share the same storage and elements by comparing them with the identity operators (``===`` and ``!==``).

 The example below uses the “identical to” operator (``===``)